rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 Since Java 9 you can develop Services and Service Providers as modules.
 A service module declares one or more interfaces whose implementations will be provided at run time by some provider modules.
 A provider module declares what implementations of service interfaces it `provides`.
 The module that discovers and loads service providers must contain a `uses` directive in its declaration.

+## Summary of Terms

+- **Service**
+   -  A well-known set of programming interfaces and classes that provide access to some specific application functionality or feature.

+- **Service Provider Interface**

+  - An interface or `abstract` class that acts as a proxy or an endpoint to the service.
+  - If the service is one interface, then it is the same as a service provider interface.

+- **Service Provider**

+  - A specific implementation of the SPI.
+The Service Provider contains one or more concrete classes that implement or extends the service type.

+- **ServiceLoader**

+  - At the heart of the SPI is the ServiceLoader class.
+This has the role of discovering and loading implementations lazily.
+It uses the context classpath to locate providers implementations and put them in an internal cache.

 ## Service Module

 We have a [GreeterIntf interface](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service/p1/GreeterIntf.java) with one method, `greet()`, which resides in package `p1`.
 This is exported by `modS` defined in the service [module-info.java](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service/module-info.java).